-It is established under the Work, Health and Safety (Mines) Act 2013.
+It is established under the Work, Health and Safety (Mines and Petroleum Sites) Act 2013.

-The Board comprises people representing the interests of employers and employees, officers of NSW Department of Industry and advisors with expertise in the development and assessment of competence standards for people performing functions at mines.
-The Board is chaired by an independent Chairperson.
+The board comprises people representing the interests of employers and employees, officers of NSW Department of Industry and advisors with expertise in the development and assessment of competence standards for people performing functions at mines and petroleum sites.
+The board is chaired by an independent chairperson.